 Place and race are a factor in public safety.
-Systemic inequities must be addressed and opportunities made available for all residents to ensure sustainably safe and strong communities A public health approach public safety must promote strategies to reduce factors that put people at risk for experiencing violence and increase factors that protect them or buffer them from risk.
+Systemic inequities must be addressed and opportunities made available for all residents to ensure sustainably safe and strong communities A public health approach public to safety must promote strategies, including nontraditional practices, to reduce factors that put people at risk for experiencing violence and increase factors that protect them or buffer them from risk.
 Looking at nontraditional strategies of reducing crime and violence.

 The City will seek to accomplish the following action steps to prioritize collaborative, multisector, community-inclusive approaches to ensuring safety for all members of our community.

 - Follow a public health approach to ending violence by reducing the factors that put people at risk for being involved with violence.